pcdavies/kubernetes-tutorial/WindowsNode.md

 ### ***Step 2***: Install the Windows Image:

-- Using VMWare Fusion, install widnows server 1809 images
+- Using VMWare Fusion, install widnows server 1809 image - the following screen shots will provide an overview the options I selected to install the image

      ![](images/windowsnode/img01.png)
      ![](images/windowsnode/img02.png)